beehive-lab/dynamic-intelligent-scheduler/README.md

 - See [Developer Guide](DEVELOPER_GUIDE.md) for detailed CLI options, error handling, and integration info.
 - See [Inference Engine Guide](INFERENCE_GUIDE) for detailed information on the prediction system.

+## Acknowledgments

+This work is supported by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee for grant number 10039107 [TANGO](https://tango-project.eu).

 ## License
 MIT